 - a degree of unpredictability that is just inherent in complex systems

-The Theory of Constraints puts forward the concept of inherent simplicity – the presumption that inherent in complex systems are rules that, when understood, enormously simplify the system.
+The Theory of Constraints puts forward the concept of inherent simplicity – the presumption that inherent in complex systems are rules that, when understood, enormously simplify how to look at the system.
 These rules already exist.
 We must find them and take advantage of them.
 Doing so enables us to increase performance and reduce or eliminate the challenges we are facing.

 It is important to understand the true nature of the system we are in and how we can see to change its behavior.
 We run the risk of waste or ineffectiveness if we don’t understand what we are actually dealing with.
 The following table lists several dimensions of inherent simplicity and what actions can be guided by them.